 Writers of all faiths, backgrounds and belief systems are welcome.
 These books are by and for everyone from all walks of life.

 Note: We are not able to respond individually to submissions.
 If your story is accepted, we will respond to you via email by or shortly after the closing date of the submissions window.
 We kindly ask that you not email us after you have submitted your story, and thank you for your patience.

 While there is no charge to submit your story, we’ve created an opportunity for a select few who would like to invest in having their names on a book cover along with a Featured Author.
 Your author investment for your name on the book cover is $998.

 If your story is accepted and you feel this opportunity is right for you, it can afford you various personal and professional benefits.
 In addition to the list of Author Benefits below, you will also receive:

 - Your name on the book cover alongside an esteemed wisdom teacher.

 - You’ll be in good company within a community of published writers.

 - Inclusion of your (longer) 50-word bio.

 - Ability to capitalize on the worldwide publishing success of our first Sacred Stories of Transformational Change (SSTC) book series: Chaos to Clarity (2019), Crappy to Happy (2020) and Mayhem to Miracles (2021).
-The first two are bestselling books and the third is in process, proving this to be a sought-after book format.
+All three are bestselling books proving this to be a sought-after book format.